LinaM20/MusicVisuals/README.md

 # How it works
 I created a few branches to work on different things and then when I was satisfied I merged the work from the branches onto the master branch.

+The cube moves according to the music as well as the wavelength.
+The wavelength reaches the length of screen size and moves according to the music and the wavelength is rainbow coloured, as according to HSB.

 # What I am most proud of in the assignment